jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 fall.

 - **[Cawley hitch.][cawley-hitch]**
-An adjustable loop.
-Use in place of the midshipman's hitch or taut-line hitch, to die down an aircraft or tension a guyline.
+A friction loop.
+Use in place of the midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.

+I tested eight friction loops.
+Check out the [results][friction-loop-test].
+{:.tangent}

 - **Trucker’s hitch (butterfly variant finished with Cawley hitch).**
 Use this compound hitch to secure a heavy load.